SARAD-GmbH/RegServer/README.md

-RegistrationServer2
+# Registration Server 2

-It's task is to connect the SARAD® App with the InstrumentServer2 ( and over it indirectly to the device).
+## Introduction ##

-It unifies how devices are accesses, and makes it independent of the protocol used by the InstrumentServer2
+It's task is to connect the SARAD® App with the Instrument Server 2 ( and over it indirectly to the device).
+It unifies how devices are accessed, and makes it independent of the protocol used by the Instrument Server 2.

 	@startuml
 	actor "Trucy" as user